-The Communications and Public Service Lifeboat Fund (The Lifeboat Fund, for short) is commited to help save lives at sea.
-The Fund is a public service charity, and proud to be the longest-serving supporter and one of the biggest single contributors to the Royal National Lifeboat Institution.
+The Communications and Public Service Lifeboat Fund (The Lifeboat Fund, for short) is commited to helping the Royal National Lifeboat Institution save lives at sea.
+The Fund is a public service charity, and proud to be the longest-serving supporter and one of the biggest single contributors to the RNLI.
 The Fund is registered with the official regulators as a charity which fundraises throughout the UK.
 You can view our constitution here.

 Who we are